wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 title: Monitor and Scale Kubernetes with Wavefront
 keywords: containers, kubernetes
 tags: [containers]
-sidebar: doc_sidebar
+sidebar: doc_sidebarwavefront
-published: false
 permalink: wavefront_kubernetes.html
-summary: Learn about using Wavefront with Kubernetes
+summary: Monitor Kubernetes infrastructure and applications.
+Scale the Kubernetes deployment based on Wavefront metrics.
 ---
-Monitor and scale your Kubernetes environment with Wavefront.
+Wavefront Kubernetes Collector lets you *monitor* your Kubernetes environment at the infrastructure level and at the applications level.

 * Monitor Kubernetes infrastructure metrics (containers, pods, etc.) from Wavefront dashboards.
-* Automatically get metrics from all applications that support Telegraf from Wavefront.
+* Automatically get metrics from many applications that support Telegraf.
+* Integrate with other applications that support Telegraf.
-* Get Prometheus metrics.
+* Automatically get metrics from Prometheus scraping.

-* Use the Wavefront Horizontal Autoscaler Adapter to scales your Kubernetes environment based on data Wavefront knows about.
+Wavefront Horizontal Pod Autoscaler Adapter lets you *scale* your Kubernetes environment based on any metrics that are collected and available in Wavefront.

 In the following video, Pierre Tessier explains how this works.